xioxet/sushi/README.md

     sudo docker run --rm cane:sushi

 flag format:

 	CANE{...}

-if you can do this you should be able to do the test. there are 8 flags, and it builds to around 3GB. good luck
+then to begin, just identify the ip the docker is running on, and `nmap` it.
+8 flags in total, happy pwning